BMW M4: Second generation (G82/G83; 2020)

 The convertible version of the new M4 was introduced in May 2021.
 Like the standard new-generation BMW 4 Series Convertible, the M4 Convertible (internal designation G83) has a folding soft top.
 It normally opens/closes in 18 seconds, at speeds up to 50 km/h.
 The convertible is available as a Competition model with the M xDrive.
 Top speed is electronically limited to 250 km/h, but with the optional M Driver's Package, it can increase to 280 km/h.
 As for acceleration on 0-100 km/h, it is 3.6 seconds.

-For the North American market, only the manual will be available in the standard M4.
+For the North American market, only the manual transmission will be available in the standard M4 while the M4 Competition only is available with an automatic transmission.